dmalt/utils_psiicos/README.md

 1. add utils_psiicos to MATLAB path
 2. download testing and simulations data

-Make sure you have cURL and run
+Make sure you have cURL and run the following
-(it will download ~170M of data for testing and simulations):

 ```bash
 git clone https://github.com/dmalt/utils_psiicos.git && cd utils_psiicos && ./install.sh --sim-data --test-data && cd ..
 ```
+Note that together with adding the package to MATLAB path it will download ~170M of data for testing and simulations.

 If you don't have cURL or don't want to download the data right now, run